dotink/flourish-collection/docs/classes/Dotink/Flourish/Collection.md

 ##### Details

-- If only an array is passed, the data is merged into the collection non-recursively
+- If only an array is passed, the data is merged into the collection recursively
 - If a name and value are passed but the value is NULL, the element is unset
 - If a name and non-NULL value are passed, the element by that name is given the value